erivera3/configure-ad/README.md

 ---

-<h3>Step 5: Join Client Machine to Domain</h3>
+<h3>Step 5: Domain Join and Validation</h3>
 <p>
-Joined Client-1 to the domain and verified it appeared in Active Directory.
-Moved the machine into the <b>_CLIENTS</b> OU.
+Joined Client-1 to the domain and verified its presence in Active Directory.
+Moved the client machine into the <b>_CLIENTS</b> Organizational Unit to maintain structure.
 </p>

 <p align="center">